OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Properties.md

 properties are properties of class, unlike standard properties, which are properties of an object.

-To get the static properties of an class, use the Static parameter of the Get-Member cmdlet.
+To get the static properties of a class, use the **Static** parameter of the `Get-Member` cmdlet.
 For example, the following command gets the static properties of the `System.DateTime` class.

 ```powershell
 Get-Date | Get-Member -MemberType Property -Static